If you serve as a Virtual CIO for your small business clients, there’s a lot of responsibility on your plate.

-In those cases, the small business owner or a more technically-inclined employee is going to have to shoulder the bulk of the IT responsibilities while occasionally calling in a more entry-level computer repair technician.
+In those cases, the small business owner or a more technically-inclined employee will have to shoulder the bulk of the IT responsibilities while occasionally calling in a more entry-level computer repair technician.

 At the other extreme, in the mid-market or enterprise market, you’ll find full-time salaried CIOs with teams of IT professionals to support their efforts.
 Sure, in-house IT departments do hire out professional services from time to time.

 Most Virtual CIOs find that prospective small business clients often are accustomed to dealing with many IT vendors.
-Their computers may have come from the local office supply superstore, and their phone support from the owner’s 16-year-old nephew.
+Their computers may have come from the local office supply superstore and the phone support from the owner’s 16-year-old nephew.
 The marketing manager may have designed their website internally, and they might send their staff to the local community college for software training.

 Typically the right clients have experienced the pain and frustration of dealing with multiple IT vendors and being caught in the middle of the “blame game” – which often feels a lot like being a human ping pong ball: “It’s not our fault.
 The other IT vendor caused this.”

 Many non-technical small business owners are completely unaware of just how much time it takes to identify, screen, and manage several different IT vendors.
-When you ask potential clients if they’re prepared to hire a full-time IT professional just to referee the finger-pointing between their dozen or so different technology vendors, the Virtual CIO option becomes the much more cost-effective and appealing option.
+When you ask potential clients if they’re prepared to hire a full-time IT professional just to referee the finger-pointing between their dozen or so different technology vendors, the Virtual CIO option becomes more cost-effective and appealing.

-If a small business owner wants to spend half of their year being professional price shoppers at the expense of neglecting their core business responsibilities, there are, of course, opportunity costs to consider as well.
+Suppose a small business owner wants to spend half of their year being professional price shoppers at the expense of neglecting their core business responsibilities.
+In that case, there are, of course, opportunity costs to consider as well.